Pat Swilling: Professional career

 Swilling was traded to the Detroit Lions in 1993 for draft picks.
 In order to sign him, Detroit had to "unretire" the legendary Joe Schmidt’s number 56.
 In his first year with Detroit he made it to his fifth and final Pro Bowl.
 The Detroit Lions qualified for the playoffs in both of Swilling's seasons with the team, being eliminated each time, in the first round, by the Green Bay Packers.
+He signed as a free agent with the Los Angeles Raiders in April of 1995.
 He finished his career with 107.5 sacks.

-Swilling lost all six playoff games he played in; no other player in NFL history has more losses without a win.
+Swilling lost all six playoff games he played in; no other player in NFL history has more losses, in the postseason, without a win.